 You can write off your automobile expenses for business purposes.
 Just keep records of the tolls you’ve paid as well as parking fees, gas oil, tires, insurance, registration fees, and depreciation (or lease payments) that can be attributed to the portion of your total miles driven for business purposes.
 But make sure it’s for an actual business purpose, such as driving to a business meeting or to meet with a client – commuting from home to work every day doesn’t count.

-The cost of driving to get medical treatment for you or a dependent can also be written off, as well as the cost of using your car for charitable purposes.
+The cost of driving to get medical treatment for you or a dependent can also be written off.
+Additionally, you can write off the cost of using your car for charitable purposes.

 Did you move over the past year because you changed jobs?
-The cost of driving while moving to a new residence can be tax deductible as long as your new workplace is at least 50 miles farther from your old home than your old workplace was from your old home, according to the IRS.
+The cost of driving while moving to a new residence can be tax deductible.
+Of course, only as long as your new workplace is at least 50 miles farther from your old home.
+Compare this to how far your old workplace was from your old home, according to the IRS.